 To make things worse, Ackley struggled to be league-average during the four seasons after he finished sixth in 2011 AL Rookie of the Year voting.
-Conversely, the left-handed hitter registered a .328 batting average and 33 extra base hits during 98 at bats during six springs in Peoria.
+Still, the left-handed hitter did register a .328 batting average and 33 extra base hits during 98 at bats during six springs in Peoria.

 Jason Bay (2013)

 The Mariners signed the veteran outfielder hoping he would revive his career after four disappointing seasons with the New York Mets.

 Based on Bay’s Spring Training success — nine extra base hits and .938 OPS during 53 at bats — it appeared general manager Jack Zduriencik had found a winner on the discount rack.
 His success did not last.

 While the Gonzaga University alum did hit 11 home runs in 68 games, Seattle would designate Bay for assignment by the end of July marking the end of his 11-year career.

 After 11 seasons in Japan, the left-handed hitting infielder signed with the Mariners and stood out during Peoria action with a 1.012 OPS during 44 at bats.